 The angry industrial scene was dying out in the ’90s as the anger of the ’80s gave way to the Weltschmerz of grunge, but NIN was still out there screaming strong and renouncing God, offering anthems for the thrash metal crowd.

 22. Alanis Morissette

-Alanis was one of the first ladies to make a pop/rock crossover that actually worked, and a vanguard who cemented empowerment for women in a new age.
-Though hardly Tina Turner or Aretha Franklin, Alanis had her own kind of sweet spirit, but could transform into a lady tiger at a snap.
+One of the first ladies to make a pop/rock crossover that actually worked.
+Alanis Morissette was a vanguard who cemented empowerment for women in a new age.
+Though hardly Tina Turner or Aretha Franklin, Alanis had her own kind of sweet spirit but could transform into a lady tiger at a snap.

 25. Rage Against The Machine